-Indie pop singer Lana Del Rey revealed an alternate cover for her album "Ultraviolence" on Friday (May 30).
+Indie pop singer Lana Del Rey revealed an alternate cover for her album Ultraviolence on Friday, May 30.
 Fashion store Urban Outfitters will release an exclusive vinyl record version of the album with the new cover art.

 According to Pitchfork, the alternate cover art was revealed on May 30 with a shot of Del Rey's knee in torn-up jeans.
-The Urban Outfitters exclusive will also have new art on the back of Lana smoking a cigarette in a bed of flowers.
+The Urban Outfitters exclusive will also have new art on the back of Del Rey smoking a cigarette in a bed of flowers.

-"Ultraviolence" follows Del Rey's major label debut "Born to Die."
-That album hit no. 2 on Billboard back in January 2012 and it was later certified platinum for moving a million units in the U.S. this past March.
-"West Coast" is already Lana's second highest charting song on Billboard's Hot 100 chart.
-Only the Cedric Gervais remix of "Summertime Sadness" peaked higher when it hit no. 6 on the chart last year.
+Ultraviolence follows Del Rey's major label debut, Born to Die.
+That album hit No. 2 on Billboard back in January of 2012 and it was later certified platinum for moving a million units in the U.S. this past March.
+"West Coast" is already Del Rey's second highest charting song on Billboard's Hot 100 chart.
+Only the Cedric Gervais remix of "Summertime Sadness" peaked higher when it hit No. 6 on the chart last year.

-"Ultraviolence" will be released on June 17 in the U.S. The Urban Outfitters version of the album is now available for pre-order and it will be released on June 19.
+Ultraviolence will be released on June 17 in the U.S. The Urban Outfitters version of the album is now available for pre-order and it will be released on June 19.
 Del Rey is currently on tour in the U.S. in support of her new album.